Create a metric set and add a filter

 6. Using filters on a dashboard

-With the metric sets added to a dashboard, you can add dedicated filters that can be used to easily change the filtering while viewing.
+With the metric sets added to a dashboard, you can add dedicated filters that can be used to more easily filter the data while viewing.
+For example, you can add one filter used to choose the products displayed in both charts at once.

-Click Filter in the toolbar, and under Hierarchy, choose the Range filter.
+2. Click Filter in the toolbar, and then choose Value under Hierarchy.

-You can choose the default selection for this filter by setting the Default Value as shown in the figure below.
+4. You can choose the default selection for this filter by setting the Default Value as shown in the image below.

 To use the filter directly, click View in the toolbar.